HealthyHappyLife.com

 Breakfast Pudding.

+Serve this vegan chocolate pudding for breakfast!
 Add a handful of fresh fruit, maybe some additional superfood toppings and this pudding becomes a perfectly healthy AM parfait.
 Rich in protein, antioxidants, fiber and flavor.

 The raw cacao for this recipe is very important.
 You can not swirl in some chocolate syrup and call it a day.
-High quality cacao is key to making this recipe both healthy and delicious.
+High-quality cacao is key to making this recipe both healthy and delicious.
 I used Navitas Naturals brand raw cacao powder.
 The flavor is rich and earthy.
 I add scoops of this stuff to granola bar mixes, healthy chocolate cake, muffins, cookies, smoothies, shakes and more.
-You can find it at Whole Foods – mine was in the nutritional supplements section.
+You can find it at Whole Foods - mine was in the nutritional supplements section.
 Right next to the hemp seeds and super fruit trail mix blends.

 Cacao Facts: